 - Donations of General Mills surplus food enabled 28 million meals across the world in 2019.

 To accelerate systems change, General Mills supports the work of ReFED, a nonprofit and think-and-do tank that works across sectors, regularly convening and connecting businesses, government leaders, environmental organizations, community nonprofits, researchers, investors and others committed to reducing food waste by sharing insights, aligning investments and actions, and collaborating to scale solutions.
+We also support the Food Recovery Network, which helps student volunteers at colleges and universities fight food waste and hunger by recovering perishable food from their campus dining halls and donating it to community charities serving people in need.

 We believe food banking is an effective solution that serves as a nexus between sectors to address food insecurity while also reducing food loss and waste at the community level.
 Food banks alleviate hunger while significantly reducing food waste in the communities they serve by recovering perfectly edible, nutritious foods – such as surplus dairy, fruits, vegetables, cereals and lean proteins – and redirecting that food to people in need.
 To advance and expand food banking worldwide, General Mills invests time, food and philanthropy year-round in leading food bank networks, including Feeding America, the European Food Banks Federation (FEBA) and the Global Foodbanking Network.
 For example: